Saubhik998/Interview-Project-Backend/README.md

 # AudioInterviewer Backend

-This structured README provides an in-depth report for the **AudioInterviewer Backend** project.
-It covers project architecture, environment setup, a detailed API reference in tabular form, storage internals, and a comprehensive testing strategy.
-This document is meant for engineering, QA, and DevOps audiences who need actionable, reference-quality technical information.

 ## 1. Project Overview

 **AudioInterviewer Backend** is a C#/.NET 8 Web API for conducting AI-powered, audio-based technical interviews.